lightvector/KataGo/docs/GTP_Extensions.md

             * Following is BoardHeight*BoardWidth many consecutive floats in [-1,1] separated by spaces, predicting the final ownership of every board location from the perspective of the current player.
 Floats are in row-major order, starting at the top-left of the board (e.g. A19) and going to the bottom right (e.g. T1).
   * `lz-genmove_analyze [player (optional)] [interval (optional)] KEYVALUEPAIR KEYVALUEPAIR`
      * Same as `genmove` except will also produce `lz-analyze`-like output while the move is being searched.
+     * Like `lz-analyze`, will immediately begin printing a partial GTP response, with a new line every `interval` centiseconds.
-     * Behaves like a normal synchronous GTP command, unlike `lz-analyze`.
-Will NOT terminate prematurely due a newline or addiional GTP command.
+     * Unlike `lz-analyze`, will teriminate on its own after the normal amount of time that a `genmove` would take and will NOT terminate prematurely or asynchronously upon recipt of a newline or an additional GTP command.
-     * The final move made will be reported as a single line `play <vertex or "pass" or "resign">`, followed by the usual double-newline.
+     * The final move made will be reported as a single line `play <vertex or "pass" or "resign">`, followed by the usual double-newline that signals a complete GTP response.
   * `kata-genmove_analyze [player (optional)] [interval (optional)] KEYVALUEPAIR KEYVALUEPAIR`
      * Same as `lz-genmove_analyze` except with the options and fields of `kata-analyze` rather than `lz-analyze`
   * `analyze, genmove_analyze`